How to be in the room, when meeting virtually

 17th August 2020

-As a business we’ve been promoting tele-conferencing for internal meetings for over 10 years and more recently video meetings with our introduction of MS. Along with car sharing, it is one of many SUEZ’s initiatives for managing the carbon footprint of our activities.
+As a business we’ve been promoting tele-conferencing for internal meetings for over 10 years and more recently video meetings with our introduction of Microsoft Teams.
+Along with car sharing, it is one of many SUEZ’s initiatives for managing the carbon footprint of our activities.

 The need to have a fairly large number of our people working remotely has certainly increased our use and capabilities around remote communications technology – from Teams to Zoom and webinar platforms, as described in previous posts.
 It has helped us stay as productive and engaged as we could hope to be while working from home during a pandemic.